microsoft/MixedReality-WebRTC/README.md

 ## Notice

-**With the announcement of Microsoft Mesh, we want to provide an update regarding our plans for the future of the MR-WebRTC project.
-Microsoft Mesh provides a fabric to enable collaborative scenarios for mixed reality that span across multiple platforms and endpoints and has additional features and capabilities beyond what is covered by the MR-WebRTC project.
-In light of this, we're no longer committing development resources to the MR-WebRTC project, taking pull requests for it, or planning a replacement for it.
-For additional information about Microsoft Mesh, please check out our technical overview at [https://techcommunity.microsoft.com/t5/mixed-reality-blog/microsoft-mesh-a-technical-overview/ba-p/2176004](https://techcommunity.microsoft.com/t5/mixed-reality-blog/microsoft-mesh-a-technical-overview/ba-p/2176004).**
+**We're no longer committing development resources to the MR-WebRTC project, taking pull requests for it, or planning a replacement for it.
+If you want to continue updating it, you must fork and maintain your own branch.**

-**If anyone has any questions, please feel free to reach out to Jesse McCulloch from our Developer Ecosystem team at [jemccull@microsoft.com](mailto:jemccull@microsoft.com).**

 ## Download